tdegeus/mate-cluster/pages/linux_bash.rst

       [myname@furnace ~] $ rm -r *.*

-   since it removes all files and directories up and down the file-tree (includes those that are hidden) to which the user has permissions.
+   since it removes all files and directories up and down the file-tree (including those that are hidden) to which the user has permissions.
 Thus, all your files on the computer are permanently lost.
-The ``.*`` in the wildcard string also matches ``..`` which causes the remove command to also remove higher laying directories.
+The ``.*`` in the wildcard string also matches ``..`` which causes the remove command to also remove higher directories.
 This mistake is typically made by DOS users, where it has a different meaning.
 In a Linux environment, :command:`rm -r *` is usually the intended command, i.e. empty the current directory.

 Move
 ~~~~